sometiny/rc4/README.md

 # rc4
-a pure php implement for rc4
+a pure php implement for rc4(based stream)